-AEFLA's Leadership funds supported a contract with Essential Education, the vendor for the GED AcademyTM.
+AEFLA's Leadership funds supported a contract with Essential Education, the vendor for the GED Academy[TM].
 This stand-alone, self-paced preparation program for ABE instruction and GED-preparation was delivered both online and offline.
 The offline version was made available specifically for our Correctional Education sites within the South Dakota Department of Corrections.
-The Title II Program increased the contract's scope [for both offline and online license] in PY2017-18 to meet the increased usage resultant of the Distance Education Special Project and DOC's expansion of the offline pilot.
+The Title II Program maintained the contract's scope [for both offline and online license] in PY2018-19 to meet the increased usage resultant of the Distance Education Special Project and DOC's expansion of the offline pilot.

-COABE National Conference 2018
+COABE National Conference 2019